The NHS is in many ways one big supply chain.

 Well, say you are an NHS bed manager and you need just the right amount of beds to treat patients coming from A+E. You want enough free beds, in the right wards, to treat patients set to arrive today – but not too many, as those beds could be used for non-urgent care.

 Getting the numbers right depends on correctly predicting patient demand, as well as other factors such as age and sex.
-Connecting these demands into a computational twin means staff can immediately understand the repercussions, and manage capacity in a way that balances both urgent and non-urgent care.
+Connecting these demands into the Computational Twin architecture means staff can immediately understand the repercussions, and manage capacity in a way that balances both urgent and non-urgent care.

 When embedded in an organisation, users can change one part of their process or workflow, there and then, and test the result.